tendry-lab/device-ui/README.md

 ## Introduction

 `device-ui` is a set of components used to build a Web GUI for the embedded devices.
-It is designed to be very tiny, up to 50KB gzipped.
+It is designed to be very small, up to 50KB gzipped.

 ## Development